Medical office space for lease in Austin, TX

 Landlords love it when renters sign a long-term lease because they don’t have to worry about getting it rented out again for that duration of time.
 They avoid costs like cleaning, advertising the space, and rent lost during new lease acquisition.

-With that in mind, negotiate some perks in exchange for signing your long-term lease like free rent for a period of time while you get moved in or improvements to the space at the landlord’s expense.
+With that in mind, negotiate some perks in exchange for signing your long-term lease like free rent for a period of time while you get moved in or improvements to space at the landlord’s expense.

 Relying on your landlord’s word only